lifelib-dev/lifelib/makedocs/source/projects/simplelife.rst

 Composition Structure
 ^^^^^^^^^^^^^^^^^^^^^

-The diagram below shows the spaces contained in a simplelife model.
+The diagram below shows the spaces in the simplelife model.
-Note that the subspaces under Input space are not drawn in the diagram, as they are quite a few.

 .. blockdiag::